fetchai/agents-aea/docs/orm-integration.md

     class_name: Strategy
 ```

-After changing the skill config files you should run the following command for both agents to install each dependency:
+After changing the skill configuration files you should run the following command for both agents to install each dependency:
 ``` bash
 aea install
 ```